Content Creators

 Creating a Linked Wearable collection is the first step into creating our Linked Wearables.

-Linked wearables are grouped in collections that can be created, edited and deleted by Third Party Managers.
+Linked Wearables are grouped in collections that can be created, edited and deleted by their owners.
 Each collection can contain an arbitrary number of Linked Wearables.
+Each collection will be linked to an NFT collection, for that reason, an NFT contract (ERC721 or ERC1155 compatible) is required to create a Linked Wearable Collection.

 To create a new Linked Wearable follow these steps: